octaive/AdaptiveCards/readme.md

 `Line 1471`: changed from flex to block, to prevent button overflowing horizontally and thus cancels all flex properties such as flex-direction and flex.

+`Line 1512`: changelog: Added a case where if the button text is Show me Savings, the width grows to 100% and styles changes to show emphasis on this particular button